 Why they don't work in the long run.

 I tried many of those popular fad diets and did lose some weight in a short period.
 But, after several months I was frustrated of not enjoying some of the foods I love.

 Plus, I found I didn't have the energy as I was taking in too few of carbs and calories.

-Over the course of five months, I read numerous nutrition books, medical journals and consulted with Fitness experts to figure out the best and healthiest way to lose weight without depriving myself of some of the foods that I really enjoy.
+Over the course of five months, I read numerous nutrition books, medical journals and consulted with fitness experts to figure out the best and healthiest way to lose weight without depriving myself of some of the foods that I really enjoy.

-Most popular fad diets tell you that in order to burn fat you have to restrict yourself and just eat gobs of chicken with vegetables all day.
+Most popular fad diets tell you that to burn fat you have to restrict yourself and just eat gobs of chicken with vegetables all day.
 They don't want you to eat any of your favorite foods like ice cream, pizza, etc.